hawkaii/retro-paint/README.md

 ---

-**Built with ❤️ and nostalgia for the golden age of internet memes and MS Paint masterpieces**
+**Built with ❤️ and nostalgia for the golden age of internet memes and MS Paint masterpieces.**